 However, forgiveness aids us in not wallowing over things we can’t control and strive towards a lasting relationship.

 The important thing to know is that true forgiveness in marriage is not a form of weakness, as it is widely believed to be.
 It might seem as if you are condoning their actions, however letting go means that you want to let go of what happened and heal your relationship.

 The next steps

-If you are able to appreciate the pain being carried by the other, than the prospect of healing is very possible.
-If you are the offender, express a genuine remorse for the acts or words that damaged the partner and the relationship.
+If you are able to appreciate the pain being carried by the other, then the prospect of healing is very possible.
+If you are the offender, express genuine remorse for the acts or words that damaged the partner and the relationship.

 With some action items in place, the real “heavy lifting” begins.
-Healthy individuals learn to “amend their ways” and move in a direction that minimizes the potential for additional pain and brokenness.
+Healthy individuals learn to “mend their ways” and move in a direction that minimizes the potential for additional pain and brokenness.

 This does not imply that there can no longer be mistakes in the marriage – after all, this is an impossibility – instead, true atonement after forgiveness implies that the offending partner is now aware of how his or her actions have the potential to hurt the other.

 If we know it will hurt someone else, we should have the ability to steer clear of the damaging activity in the future.

 Communicating your feelings in a clear, non-confrontational way is vital before you can learn to forgive your partner.
 Similarly, listen to your partner and try to understand what led them to make a mistake.